fredcaine/EmojiGame/README.md

 Fully coded and produced by Fredrick Farouk.

-This was created over the summer of 2025, alongside the more major version of this project: "EmojiLand".
+This was created over the summer of 2025, alongside the more important part of this project: "EmojiLand".

 During the process of creating my AI model that is under the "EmojiLand" repository, I needed some training data.
 Although I ended up using an alternative approach for the emoji model (directly hardcoded classifier), this allowed me to test the alternative and see which was better.